banana-piecake/DESCENT/README.md

 Fiendtide : magic spike attack

-Fracture (from terramity 1.0) - rather than a regular melee, you can perform a mid ranged slash
+Fracture (from terramity 1.0) : rather than a regular melee, you can perform a mid ranged magical slash

+Cursed Cleaver : Slam enemies into the ground on hit + charge up a powerful leap

 Runes + other enchantments :